 The photon energy of Ag Lα is 2984.2 eV, approximately twice that of Al Kα (1486.6 eV).
-This greater energy leads not only to the excitation of additional, higher binding energy, core lines for some elements (Table 1) but also the possibility of analysis of deeper layers due to the decrease in attenuation length with increasing photoelectron energy .
+This greater energy allows the excitation of additional, higher binding energy, core lines for some elements (Table 1) but also the possibility of analysis of deeper layers due to the decrease in attenuation length with increasing photoelectron energy .
 For example, the inelastic mean free path (IMFP) of C 1s, binding energy 285 eV, using Al Kα X-rays is 3.14 nm at a kinetic energy (KE) 1201 eV, but for Ag Lα this is increased to 5.89 eV at KE 2699 eV .

 Core Line Element